 - Give me an example where you used your critical thinking to come out of a crisis situation in your previous organization.

 - Tell about the 3 biggest challenges you faced in your professional career and how you used your creativity to come out of those.

 You can best handle these behavioral job interview questions to showcase creativity in everything you present in the interview.
 Pay close attention to the project you present, the resume you show and the way you represent your achievements.

 Remember, everything counts.
 Of course, you need to prepare beforehand for the situations you would tell about, but the most important thing is your walk should match your talk.

 Teamwork is very important if any organization wants to pull a successful project.
 How the team members mingle with each other, how they focus on their strengths without sacrificing the strengths of others, how they ensure that they create synergy out of the teamwork and how they would under promise and over deliver in any given projects are the concerns any organization has.

 So how to understand whether the candidate is excellent at teamwork or not?
 Following things will clearly point out.

 - The candidate should be having the characteristic of empathy.
-If s/he doesn’t understand what others feel in a given situation then it would be difficult to work with them and ensure peace while working.
+If s/he doesn’t understand what others feel in a given situation, it would be difficult to work with them and ensure peace.